sprug-studios/sprug-studios/README.md

 ### Hi there 👋
-### This is official Github progile of The Sprug Game Studios
+### This is official Github profile of The Sprug Game Studios
 # Website: "https://bit.ly/sprug-studios"